jasonnance/deathsaurus/README.md

 ## Prerequisites

 You need an NVIDIA GPU to run the models.
 Requires Python 3.10+ and the appropriate CUDA libraries installed on your system (including cuDNN).
-Tested in WSLv2 (Ubuntu) on Windows 10.
+Tested in WSL2 (Ubuntu) on Windows 10.

 Jax can't be installed directly by pip in all cases -- see [instructions here](https://github.com/google/jax#installation).

 You may need to set the following environment variable:

 ```
+# You may get an error about compilation parallelism if this isn't set
 export XLA_FLAGS="--xla_gpu_force_compilation_parallelism=1"

+# Make sure your CUDA libraries are on LD_LIBRARY_PATH --
+# this is the default install location for WSL2
+export CUDA_HOME=/usr/local/cuda
+export PATH="$CUDA_HOME/bin:$PATH"
+export LD_LIBRARY_PATH="$CUDA_HOME/lib64:$LD_LIBRARY_PATH"
 ```

 ## Usage